-As millions of young Americans head back to campus for the fall semester, the college dream is not what it used to be.
+As millions of young Americans head back to campus each year, the college dream is not what it used to be.
 University students nationwide are facing skyrocketing college costs and are struggling to pay up.
 Parents and students are now considering alternative options like trade school or community college.

 In 1979, the average cost to attend a four-year college full-time was $11,505 annually, according to the National Center for Education Statistics.
 By 2021-22, the total price including tuition, fees, room and board, and adjustments for inflation — increased to $30,031.

-Between costs of attendance and the aftereffects of the pandemic, undergraduate college enrollment is declining.
+Between costs of attendance and the lack of return on investment in salaries being paid, undergraduate college enrollment is declining.
 The slide in the college attendance rate since 2018 is the steepest on record, according to the U.S. Bureau of Labor Statistics, and attitudes about postsecondary education are changing.

 Attitudes about the necessity of college are certainly shifting — and seem to reflect an uptick in trade school programs over the past few years.